prakriti0502/Gmail-clone/README.md

 * Open your web browser and navigate to http://localhost:3000.
 * Use the navigation menu to access different email categories such as inbox, trash, spam, and drafts.
 * Click on an email to open and read its content.
+* Type in search box to search for emails.

 ## Technologies Used